apache/asterixdb/asterixdb/asterix-doc/src/main/markdown/sqlpp/5_ddl_dml.md

     UpsertStatement ::= <UPSERT> <INTO> QualifiedName Query

-The SQL++ UPSERT statement syntactically mirrors the INSERT statement discussed above.
+The UPSERT statement syntactically mirrors the INSERT statement discussed above.
 The difference lies in its semantics, which for UPSERT are "add or replace" instead of the INSERT "add if not present, else error" semantics.
 Whereas an INSERT can fail if another object already exists with the specified key, the analogous UPSERT will replace the previous object's value with that of the new object in such cases.